-Calculus 4 HOURS (4-0) FA, SP, SU
+Calculus 4 HOURS (4-0)

 Differential and integral calculus including applications.

-Prerequisite: Satisfactory performance on placement exam, two years of high school algebra, one year high school geometry, and one semester of trigonometry, or MTH 106 or equivalent with a grade of C or higher within the last seven years.
+Prerequisite: High School: Algebra I and II and trigonometry or precalculus or an integrated sequence of advanced math courses; or MTH 106 or equivalent with a grade of C or higher within the last seven years.

-Introduction to Statistics 3 HOURS (3-0) FA
+Introduction to Statistics 3 HOURS (3-0)

 This course provides an overview of tools for the analysis and interpretation of data.
 Topics include: use of normal distributions; tests of means, variances and proportions; analysis of variance and covariance models; correlation and regression; and non parametric analysis.
 Prerequisite: Permission of instructor required, if MTH 104, or equivalent, not already completed.